joshua88wa/ConanExiles/README.md

 # Funcom Conan Exiles
-The default settings are missing a lot of the settings and are grouped in a way that was confusing to me.
-So I tried to fix that.
+The default settings are way too confusing to me and some of the settings are missing, so I am trying to fix that.